Fluids, Electrolytes, Blood Products, and Output

 • Potassium, sodium, glucose, calcium, and acid-base abnormalities can cause dysrhythmias, seizures, weakness, delayed emergence, or shock.

-• Suspected transfusion reaction requires stopping the blood product, maintaining IV access with normal saline, and notifying the blood bank and provider.
+• Suspected transfusion reaction requires stopping the product, keeping the line open with normal saline via new tubing, and notifying the blood bank and provider.

 Volume Status Is a Trend

-PACU fluid assessment starts with the handoff: estimated blood loss, urine output, IV fluids, blood products, irrigation, drains, comorbid heart or kidney disease, and vasoactive medications.
-Then compare the patient in front of you with that report.
-Tachycardia, falling blood pressure, cool skin, delayed capillary refill, dizziness, altered mentation, and decreasing urine output point toward poor perfusion.
-Crackles, rising oxygen needs, hypertension, jugular venous distention, and frothy sputum suggest overload.
+PACU fluid assessment starts with the handoff: estimated blood loss, urine output, IV crystalloid and colloid, blood products, irrigation, drains, comorbid heart or kidney disease, and vasoactive medications.
+Then compare the patient in front of you against that report.
+Tachycardia, falling blood pressure, narrowing pulse pressure, cool skin, delayed capillary refill (>3 seconds), dizziness, altered mentation, and decreasing urine output point toward poor perfusion.
+Crackles, rising oxygen need, hypertension, jugular venous distention, and pink frothy sputum suggest fluid overload or pulmonary edema.

 The first action depends on the pattern.
-For suspected hypovolemia, verify IV patency, assess bleeding sources, position safely, anticipate isotonic fluid or blood replacement as ordered, and notify the anesthesia or surgical team.
-For overload, elevate the head of bed, support oxygenation, slow or stop fluids if allowed by protocol, and escalate for diuretics or ventilatory support.
+For suspected hypovolemia: verify IV patency, assess bleeding sources, position safely, anticipate isotonic crystalloid (0.9% saline or lactated Ringer's) or blood replacement as ordered, and notify the team.
+For overload: elevate the head of the bed, support oxygenation, slow or stop fluids if protocol allows, and escalate for a diuretic or ventilatory support.

 Output Sources to Watch